sujith-juego/libraryManagementTraining/README.md

 * It should generate an unique token to identify user.
 * User should have provision to update password.
 * User can logout from the system.
 When user logs out, he/she should not be able to call any of the APIs.
+* There should be admin user who can add/update the books

 #### Books module -
   * User should have access to view all books available in the library.
 Each book detail should either user to borrow or already borrowed.